billiesu/my_order_system/README.md

+#### - Also, you can sort the table by clicking the table head of any column.

 #### - The backend is a simple NodeJS server that processes the HTTP `GET/POST` request, return all former kept massage to frontend in the begining.
 Atfer it receive the massage created by `input` from frontend, it will keep these changes into `MangoDB database` and returns the result back to the frontend.